uo-ec607/lectures/07-web-apis/07-web-apis.md

 fromJSON("https://data.cityofnewyork.us/resource/nwxe-4ae8.json?$limit=5")
 ```

 Getting back on track, let's plot our tree data just to show it worked.
-One minor thing I want to point out is that `fromJSON()` automatically coerces everything into a character, so we'll also need to convert some columns to numeric before we plot.
+One minor thing I want to point out is that `jsonlite::fromJSON()` automatically coerces everything into a character, so we'll also need to convert some columns to numeric before we plot.

 ```r